Written by: Rob Goald | October 6th, 2017

 Blade Runner 2049 (Denis Villeneuve, 2017) 3½ out of 4 stars.

-Blade Runner 2049 is a hybrid sci-fi, film noir, police thriller, bounty –hunter pic married to a stupendous visual style that includes an eclectic collaborative effort in art direction, David Gassner’s production design, visual effects, and the incomparable camera of DP Roger Deakins.
-(The original DP, Jordan Cronenweth passed away in 1996.)
+Blade Runner 2049 is a hybrid sci-fi, film noir, police thriller, bounty –hunter pic married to a stupendous visual style that includes an eclectic collaborative effort in art direction, David Gassner’s production design, visual effects, and the incomparable camera of DP (Director of Photography) Roger Deakins (the original DP, Jordan Cronenweth, passed away in 1996).

 The story takes place exactly 30 years after the first in a Los Angeles choking on its own technology including huge holograms of alluring Asian super-models.
 The gifted and visionary Canadian director, Dennis Villeneuve (Arrival) does not reinvent the world of the original but delves into the more metaphysical and existential aspects of android and human relationships.
 It is reassuring to know that scribe Hampton Fancher (co-author of the original screen play) is back, this time with Michael Green (Alien: Covenant).
 The soundtrack throbs with eerie sounds, echoes, and Benjamin Wallfisch and Hans Zimmer’s synthesizer based music, that has many overtones of the original Vangelis score